Ronald Numbers

-Ronald Leslie Numbers (born 1942) is an American historian of science.
+Ronald Leslie Numbers (June 3, 1942 – July 24, 2023) was an American historian of science.
 He was awarded the 2008 George Sarton Medal by the History of Science Society for "a lifetime of exceptional scholarly achievement by a distinguished scholar".

 Biography

-Numbers is the son of a fundamentalist Seventh-day Adventist preacher, and was raised in the Seventh-day Adventist religion and schools well into college.
-Regarding religious beliefs, he describes himself as agnostic, and has written, "I no longer believe in creationism of any kind".
+Ronald Leslie Numbers was the son of a fundamentalist Seventh-day Adventist preacher, and was raised in the Seventh-day Adventist religion and schools well into college.
+Regarding religious beliefs, he described himself as agnostic, and has written, "I no longer believe in creationism of any kind".
 He became a leading scholar in the history of science and religion and an authority on the history of creationism and creation science.

-Numbers received his Ph.D. in history of science from University of California, Berkeley in 1969.
-Currently he is Hilldale and William Coleman Professor of the History of Science and Medicine at the University of Wisconsin–Madison.
+Numbers was educated at Southern Missionary College, and obtained his master's degree at Florida State University.
+Numbers received his Ph.D. in history of science from University of California, Berkeley, in 1969.
+He was Hilldale and William Coleman Professor of the History of Science and Medicine at the University of Wisconsin–Madison.
 From 1989 to 1993 he was editor of Isis, an international journal of the history of science.
 With David Lindberg, he has co-edited two anthologies on the relationship between religion and science.
-Also with Lindberg, he is currently editing the eight-volume Cambridge History of Science.
+Also with Lindberg, he had edited the eight-volume Cambridge History of Science.

+Ronald Numbers died on July 24, 2023, at the age of 81.